aybidi/claude-flashcards/README.md

 Q: What causes "ECONNREFUSED" when connecting to a Docker container's exposed port?

-Say "show" to reveal the answer.
+Type your answer:
 ```

-You think, then say "show":
+After you answer:

 ```
+Your answer: something about binding to localhost

-A: The service inside the container is binding to 127.0.0.1 instead of 0.0.0.0.
+Correct answer: The service inside the container is binding to 127.0.0.1 instead of 0.0.0.0.
 Containers need to listen on all interfaces for port mapping to work.

+You got the right idea but missed the 0.0.0.0 detail.
+Suggested rating: (2) Hard

-How did you do?
-(1) Again  (2) Hard  (3) Good  (4) Easy
+Accept, or pick: (1) Again  (2) Hard  (3) Good  (4) Easy
 ```

-Rate yourself.
-If you say "Again", Claude re-explains the concept before moving on.

 ## What makes good flashcards